Community Colleges, bicycles, and the mind’s joy

 I’m at home sick w/cold so my ‘dudgeon’ is high but my energy for getting real work done is not there.

-But I can blog!
+But I can type!

 I was wishing you had mentioned ‘community colleges’ when asked about where one can get a good education these days.